Insights

 USDA Drought Disaster Declaration

 Drought occurs in forestry and agriculture.
 In May 2024, the Secretary of the USDA made a drought declaration for Cascade County, Montana1 where the Sheep Creek project is located.
 As a result, despite conservative modeling and planting practices, the project has experienced significantly higher than expected mortality rates and the surviving seedlings have exhibited slower than expected growth rates.
-Additional seedlings have been growing in Mast's nurseries and are ready for planting.

-Confirmation of the project will proceed once planted seedlings meet carbon registry requirements.
 No carbon credits have been issued or confirmed by public registries.
 The carbon crediting process with registries exists to ensure that trees are healthy and alive prior to any issuance of credits–exactly because drought does occur.

 Key Project Details: